Scheduled MonumentsEnglandTamworth Castle

 What is Tamworth Castle?

-Tamworth Castle is a motte-and-bailey fortification situated in Tamworth, Staffordshire, founded in the early Norman period following the Conquest of 1066.
+Tamworth Castle is a Norman motte-and-bailey fortress situated in Tamworth, Staffordshire, established in the 11th century following the Norman Conquest.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002962.

 Who is responsible for protecting Tamworth Castle?